Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Smart Paint - Reflection

 Under the Reflection tab we find settings to make a material reflect surrounding objects, environment and light.
-Basically all materials are reflective to some degree, the lack of reflections in a material is related to microscopic imperfections in the material.
-By pulling the slider Reflection intensity to the right we increase the reflections in the material, how much the material will be reflected we can see on the sphere to the right.
+Basically, all materials reflect light to some degree, where the lack of reflections in a material is related to microscopic unevenness in the material.
+By dragging the slider Reflection intensity slider to the right, we increase the reflections in the material, how much light is reflected by the material we will see on the sphere to the right.

 reflection in ironcad